Bureau of Motion Pictures: History

+In 1941, the BMP's head was Howell Mellett, an aide to Roosevelt.

 Activities

 The BMP collaborated with Hollywood studios by reviewing scripts and advising filmmakers on ways to incorporate themes that aligned with wartime goals.
-One of its key initiatives was the publication of the "Government Information Manual for the Motion Picture."
+One of its key initiatives was the publication of the Government Information Manual for the Motion Picture.
 This guide instructed studios to focus on themes such as sacrifice, unity, and the moral superiority of the Allied forces.
 It also emphasized the need to portray America's enemies negatively and to highlight the strength and cooperation of the Allies.

 Through its efforts, the BMP contributed to the production of films that supported the war effort, promoted the purchase of war bonds, and encouraged rationing and other civilian sacrifices.

-Challenges and decline
+Decline

 Despite its efforts, the BMP faced significant resistance from Hollywood filmmakers, who were wary of government interference and censorship.
 The tension between creative freedom and propaganda objectives led to conflicts that limited the BMP's effectiveness.
-Additionally, debates within the OWI over the Bureau's role and priorities further undermined its mission.
+Additionally, debates within the OWI over the Bureau's role and priorities, as well as a certain lack of support from the President and Congress of the United States, further undermined its mission.

 In 1943, the Bureau of Motion Pictures was dissolved, and its responsibilities for monitoring film content were absorbed by the Office of Censorship, which focused primarily on preventing the release of sensitive information in media.